EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.geometry.md

 ### tools.math.geometry.cross1_fast

 Fast version of cross product of two 3-elements vectors Package: Util.math Description: cross product of two 3-elements vectors.
 This is a fast version of the cross.m function.
-This function will work
+This function will work only between two vectors.